 For instance, a typical MP4 file contains video tracks, audio tracks, and metadata about both.
 "Metadata" is information about the data that helps computers find the right data – just as a library card catalog offers information about a book but is not the book itself.
 It can also contain images and subtitles.

 The main difference between these two container formats is that MOV is a proprietary Apple file format for QuickTime, while MP4 is an international standard.
 Most streaming platforms recommend the use of MP4 files instead of MOV, since MP4 files work with more streaming protocols.

 MP4 are typically more compressed and smaller in size, while MOV files are often higher in quality and larger in size.
 MOV files are better for video editing on a Mac, since they're specifically designed for QuickTime.

-Most platforms for uploading video files for online distribution support both formats.
+Most platforms for uploading video files for online distribution support both formats, although they may recommend converting to MP4 before uploading.
 YouTube and Vimeo accept both MOV and MP4 files, as well as other file formats.
 Wistia accepts MOV files but recommends using MP4 files.

-The full list of video file formats that Cloudflare Stream supports is: MP4, MOV, MKV, AVI, FLV, MPEG-2 TS, MPEG-2 PS, MXF, LXF, GXF, 3GP, WebM, and MPG.
+The full list of video file formats that Cloudflare Stream supports is: MP4, MKV, MOV, AVI, FLV, MPEG-2 TS, MPEG-2 PS, MXF, LXF, GXF, 3GP, WebM, MPG, and QuickTime.

-Once a video is uploaded, Cloudflare Stream encodes it with the H.264 codec, which is compatible with both HLS and MPEG-DASH, with adaptive streaming levels from 360p to 1080p.
+Once a video is uploaded, Cloudflare Stream encodes it with H.264, which is compatible with both HLS and MPEG-DASH, with adaptive streaming levels from 360p to 1080p.
 Learn more about Cloudflare Stream.